Anxiety

 Some of the most common anxiety disorders experienced by children include:

 Generalised Anxiety Disorder is an excessive and irrational worry about everyday situations and events and activities like school, making friends, performance in sports, health or world events.
-Children with Generalised Anxiety Disorder often experience lack confidence and self esteem and may seek frequent reassurance.
+Children with Generalised Anxiety Disorder often experience lack of confidence and self esteem and may seek frequent reassurance.

 Social Anxiety Disorder, or social phobia, is an intense and persistent fear of being judged in social situations.
 Children who experience social anxiety may feel self-conscious and have difficulty making friends, speaking up in class and performing in front of others.